 Female physicians have been significant contributors to medicine throughout history, despite the many barriers they faced in entering the world of science.
 For many years, men represented the majority in medicine: In 1860, there were only 200 female physicians in the United States.
-But last year, more women than men applied to U.S. medical schools for the first time since 2004, according to data from the Association of American Medical Colleges.
+In 2018, more women than men applied to U.S. medical schools for the first time since 2004, according to data from the Association of American Medical Colleges.

 Today, women in medicine continue to have an increasingly important role in U.S. healthcare.
 Here, we’re honored to celebrate five female physicians who helped pave the way for their successors.

 British-born Elizabeth Blackwell, MD, became the first woman to earn a medical degree in the United States in 1849.
 At that time, medical schools were not open to women.
 Dr. Blackwell studied medicine independently and submitted multiple applications before she was finally admitted to Geneva Medical School in New York, when the all-male student body voted to approve her admission — reportedly as a joke.
 According to her book, published in 1895, Dr. Blackwell decided to become a doctor when a dying friend confided that she would have suffered less had her physician been a woman.
 Dr. Blackwell co-founded the New York Infirmary for Women and Children, extending care to the underserved while paving the way for generations of women.